… my name

 … my career

-Before, I have hold other post-doctoral positions: from 2015 to 2016 I have been part of the DisCo research team, at the Universidad de Zaragoza2 in the DICE H2020 EU project; and from 2013 to 2015 I was part of Inria3 as postdoctoral researcher in the AtlanMod team, at the École des Mines de Nantes4, participating, among others, in the ITM Factory and the MONDO projects.
+Before, I have hold other post-doctoral positions: in 2016 I joined SOM with a two-year Juan de la Cierva-Incorporación postdoctoral fellowship, from 2015 to 2016 I was part of the DisCo research team, at the Universidad de Zaragoza2 in the DICE H2020 EU project; and from 2013 to 2015 I was part of Inria3 as postdoctoral researcher in the AtlanMod team, at the École des Mines de Nantes4, participating, among others, in the ITM Factory and the MONDO projects.

 Between 2004 and 2013, I stood at the ISSI research team, at the Universitat Politècnica de València5, where I hold several undergraduate and predoctoral grants (including the national University Teaching Fellowship6 grant); and other research contracts.